 (1) VISUAL INSPECTION (aka “eye-balling”)

 In comparison we use some physical object whose length can be adjusted to compare the distances between the boules and the jack.
 Various objects can be used to make the comparison.
 The traditional Provençal method is to hold two sticks together, as in the photo below.
-A telescoping metal rod, like an old radio antenna, a pointer, or a magnetic boule lifter, also works nicely.
+A telescoping metal rod like an old radio antenna or a pointer will also do the job nicely.

-A locking tape measure can be used as an effective comparison tool.
+There is a kind of tape measure that is popular among bocce players; it is designed to be used as a comparison tool.
 Ignore the numbers on the tape.
 Extend it between the boule and jack, and lock it.

 A folding rule can be used as a calipers.

 Unfortunately, comparison isn’t practical for longer distances.
 For those distances, we need to measure.

 The third technique is to measure the distances between the jack and the relevant boules, and then to compare the measurements.
 (Measurement involves assigning numeric values to distances, which comparison does not.)
 The most common tool for measuring is a retractable steel tape measure.
 (See our page on buying measuring tools.)
 The proper way to use a tape is to measure across the top of the jack to the boule.
 Make sure that the end of the tape is positioned at the middle of the boule; if it it too high or too low, the measurement won’t be accurate.
 Keep the tape above the jack, without touching it.
 Look straight down at the jack, and measure to the edge (not the top) of the jack.